-In the centre of Nong Khai town you'll come across temples, monuments and various markets.
-There's an interesting Indochina Market off Rimkhong Road near the riverside where local trade is carried out midst the Thai's and Laotians.
+In the centre of Nong Khai town, you'll come across temples, monuments and various markets.
+There's an interesting Indochina Market off Rimkhong Road near the riverside where local trade is carried out amidst the Thai's and Laotians.

 There is also another market on Prajak Road near the bus station and should you continue along the same road, you will come across the Village Weavers Shop where traditional silk weaving is carried out.

-This factory shop specializes in mut mee, a name given to a method of tie-dying that's used in the Northeast.
-Apparently this establishment formed a program to encourage local girls to stay in Nong Khai rather than have them move to urban cities like Bangkok.
+This factory shop specialises in mut mee, a name given to a method of tie-dying that's used in the Northeast.
+Apparently, this establishment formed a program to encourage local girls to stay in Nong Khai rather than have them move to urban cities like Bangkok.